lightelligence-io/react/src/components/V2Button/V2Button.md

 ### Icon only

-With `icon` the button can be rendered as icon.
+With `icon` the button can be rendered as an icon.

 ```js
 import { V2Button, FloatingList } from '@lightelligence/react';